 This budget document is intended to provide the information necessary to show that the Council has done a professional and responsible job of managing its budget and finances since Congress authorized the Council's formation in 1980.
-This document will show that using the .02 mill multiplier on Bonneville's estimate of firm power sales for fiscal years 2025 and 2026 (approximately \$2.4 million/year) will not permit the Council to carry out its functions and responsibilities required by the Act.
-This document will also show that notwithstanding the Council's fiscal prudence, the .10 mill multiplier that serves as the funding threshold under the Act will no longer allow the funding provided under the 4(c)(10) mechanism to cover the Council's funding requirement for fiscal year 2025 or fiscal year 2026.
+This document will show that using the .02 mill multiplier on Bonneville's estimate of firm power sales for fiscal years 2026 and 2027 (approximately \$2.4 million/year) will not permit the Council to carry out its functions and responsibilities required by the Act.
+This document will also show that notwithstanding the Council's fiscal prudence, the .10 mill multiplier that serves as the funding threshold under the Act will not cover the Council's funding requirement for FY26 or FY27.